 - Find out if you can have a poster on the school bulletin board.

 - Have your students tell their friends!
 Nothing like word of mouth.
 Institute a $10 coupon for any student who gets a friend to come to the after-school program.

 - Poster houses of worship, pediatrician bulletin boards, and local supermarkets.

 - Talk about it on your website!
 Find out if the school will allow enrollment right on your site.
 Be aware that schools take a percentage of the class to help fund PTA events.

-Let us know how this works for you!
+Let us know how these tips to keep growing your enrollment work for you!
 Good luck.